muxinc/Mux-React-Activity/README.md

 }
 ```

-When `mode` is set to `'hidden'`, the component's state and DOM are preserved but rendered with lower priority, making tab switching instant while keeping scroll positions and form inputs intact.
+This Example uses the Activity component to show you how to use it with the [mux-player-react component](https://www.npmjs.com/package/@mux/mux-player-react).
 This is perfect for video streaming apps where you want to preserve the user's progress and input state across tabs or views.

 ## Setup